Nonparametric inference for nonstationary spatial point processes: Model Specification

-where $\lambda^* = (\lambda^*_1, \cdots, \lambda^*_L)$ and $\beta = (\beta_1, \cdots, \beta_L)$.
-The $l$-th product term on the r.h.s. of \eqref{eq__likelihood} is the unnormalized density of $Y_l$ w.r.t. the measure of a $PP_{\mathcal{S}}(1)$ -- known as the Poisson process likelihood.
-Here, the process $Y_l$ is actually defined as the Poisson process with intensity $\lambda$ in $S_l$ and zero in $\mathcal{S}\setminus S_l$ so that the dominating measure is independent of the partition.
+where $\lambda^* = (\lambda^*_1, \cdots, \lambda^*_L)$, $\beta = (\beta_1, \cdots, \beta_L)$ and $y_\ell=\mathscrr{y}\bigr|_{S_\ell}$.
+The $\ell$-th product term on the r.h.s. of \eqref{eq__likelihood} is the unnormalized density of $Y_\ell$ w.r.t. the measure of a $PP_{\mathcal{S}}(1)$, known as the Poisson process likelihood.
+Here, the process $Y_\ell$ is actually defined as the Poisson process with intensity $\lambda$ in $S_\ell$ and zero in $\mathcal{S}\setminus S_\ell$ so that the dominating measure is independent of the partition.

-The likelihood function in \eqref{eq__likelihood} is intractable because of the infinite-dimensionality of $\beta$.
-Therefore, developing inference methodologies that do not approximate this function (based on a discretization of $\mathcal{S}$) is a challenging problem.
-A particular model augmentation formulation that yields a tractable augmented likelihood function is considered.
-Details are presented in Section \ref{sec__augmented_model}.
+The likelihood function in \eqref{eq__likelihood} is intractable because the integral of $F(\beta_{\ell})$ is not analytically available and this is often handled through approximations in the literature.
+For instance, discretizing $\mathcal{S}$ introduces bias and potentially leads to serious model mischaracterization.
+To address this issue, a novel model augmentation formulation that yields a tractable augmented likelihood function is considered, enabling exact inference.